There were no training courses for riders when I began riding, so we learnt a lot of misguided motorcycle myths from our friends.

-- BUSTED!
+BUSTED!
 Motorcycle jackets are not just designed to keep you warm, but mainly to protect you.
 Old motorcycle jackets had no airflow and were hot even in warm weather.
-A lot of today’s motorcycle jacket have ventilation so you can be protected in any weather.
+A lot of today’s motorcycle jackets have ventilation so you can be protected in any weather.

 5: Loud pipes save lives.

 BUSTED!
 I know I’ll cop a lot of flak for this and people will say a loud pipe saved their life, but there is no empirical evidence to prove it.
 In fact, many modern drivers have the windows wound up and stereo blasting in their air-conditioned cars, so they can’t even hear emergency services sirens pointed at them, let alone an exhaust pipe that is facing away from them!

 6: The best motorcycle training is fanging around a paddock.

 BUSTED!
 Back in the days before track days, this may have been the only place you could practise some riding skills.
 However, the best training combines both off and on-road skills.
 Road craft is just as important as bike control.